peterhnm/vscode-hexagonal-example/README.md

 ## About The Project

-This project is a sample project for the creation of VS Code plugin with a hexagonal software architecture.
+This project is a sample project for creating a VS Code plugin with a hexagonal software architecture.

 ### Built With